Fluorescent Black (comics): Plot synopsis

 In the first book, an Inferior named Max and his gang called "The Butchers" are hired by a Superior client working for Protech Biotechnology to commit a bioterrorist attack on their competitor Ugen Biotechnology.
 The Butchers travel across the border to a Ugen nursery outside of the city of Singapore.
 They release a spore inside the building.
 During the attack, they kidnap a Ugen clone named Nina and attempt to ransom her.
 Nina is the first model of a cutting edge grey matter genetic design created by the ultimately powerful and intelligent Anja Rupinder.
 It gives Nina an unpredictable and dangerous ability to create a "psychic transmission" that causes nearby people to hallucinate and also causes her to remember moments from their memory.
 This effect is similar to the Vulcan mind meld in Star Trek.
 This random mutation makes Nina's genetics priceless.

 After Max and his crew discover their captive is worth billions of dollars they have to go on the run to avoid all of the people (mercenaries, police forces, and other gangs) who are trying to recapture Nina.
 They travel to strange areas like the Greenbelt, an unnatural ecosystem forming on the Malaysian Peninsula and a red light district for freakish prostitutes.
 At first, Max only sees Nina as an object for sale, but as he comes to treasure her innocence and naïveté, he becomes enthralled with her.

 Collected editions

 The story was collected into a limited edition hardcover as well as paperback graphic novel by Heavy Metal.

 Adaptation

-Fluorescent Black is an original screenplay written in 2007 by writer/director M. F. Wilson and optioned by Imagi Studios who then commissioned the adaptation into comics form.
+Fluorescent Black is an original screenplay written in 2007 by writer/director M. F. Wilson and optioned by Imagi Studios who then commissioned the adaptation into the graphic novel.